Culture

 Sherwood News

-Looking at the CDC data, the total number of births in the US were highest for women aged 30-34 years in 2025 at 1.1 million, extending the cohort’s lead over women aged 25-29 (~990,000 births).
-Adjusting for population size, the overall fertility rate for US women in their late 30s surpassed that for women in their early 20s for the first time last year.
+Looking at the CDC data, the total number of births in the US last year was highest for women aged 30 to 34 years, at 1.1 million, extending the cohort’s lead over women aged 25 to 29 (~990,000 births).
+Adjusting for population size, the fertility rates for US women in their late 30s surpassed those for women in their early 20s for the first time last year.

-Zooming into extremes at both ends, a similar phenomenon is observed: in each of the last three years, there were more babies born to women over 40 years (~147,000 on average) than women aged under 20 (~136,000).
-As recently as 1995, those aged under 20 were having more than 7x as many babies as the over-40 band, per CDC figures.
+Zooming into extremes at both ends, a similar phenomenon is observed: in each of the last three years, there were more babies born to women over 40 years old (~147,000 on average) than to women aged under 20 (~136,000).
+As recently as 1995, those aged under 20 were having more than 7x as many babies as the over-40 cohort, per CDC figures.

 No kidding